dechnology/health-statistic/README.md

 ## API Documentation

-> Navigate to [our GitHub page](https://eesoymilk.github.io/health-statistic-api/) to view all API endpoints.
+> Navigate to [the API page in our domain](https://health-statistic.dechnology.com.tw/swagger/index.html#/Health/get_health_check) or [our GitHub page](https://eesoymilk.github.io/health-statistic-api/) to view all API endpoints.